"MUSC Nurses Change Lives"

 College of Nursing Vision & Mission

-The College of Nursing of the Medical University of South Carolina educates nurses in an interprofessional environment to change lives, and provides proactive leadership to improve health outcomes, eliminate health disparities and advance the nursing profession.
+The College of Nursing of the Medical University of South Carolina educates nurses in an interprofessional environment to change lives, and provides proactive leadership and excellence in patient care to improve health outcomes, eliminate health disparities and advance the nursing profession.